 For athletes, it’s also a really time-efficient way to hit all these muscle groups effectively.
 If you’re getting into running, deadlifting will make your lower body stronger.
 If you’re looking to build strength, deadlifts teach you to lift heavy objects off the ground safely.

-You can deadlift with dumbbells, kettlebells and even resistance bands, but using a barbell allows you to lift more weight, helping you to develop strength and power.
+You can deadlift with dumbbells, kettlebells and even resistance bands at home (and you can check out our guides on the best adjustable dumbbells and best kettlebell, if you're keen to try in the comfort of your own home), but using a barbell allows you to lift more weight, helping you to develop strength and power.
 Whatever your fitness journey looks like, learning to deadlift properly with barbells can help you along the way.

 Follow our step-by-step guide below, which will show you how to deadlift properly and safely.